|

 Green of brass green of copper

-Sparked in the fire the forge of the world, Consuming in its dream as it dives into bone.
+Sparked in the fire the forge of the world, Consuming in its dream

 The soldier's heart lies down, completes